marionegroponzi/devbook/src/azure.md

   git config --unset http.$origin_url.extraheader
   ```

-- Get the list of builds for a pipeline
+- How to get the list of builds for a pipeline
   ```
   az pipelines build list --project <projectname> --definition-ids <definition_id>
   ```

-- Use Java 11 in Azure DevOps pipelines
+- How to enforce using Java 11 in Azure DevOps pipelines
   ```
   - script: |
       echo "##vso[task.setvariable variable=JAVA_HOME]$(JAVA_HOME_11_X64)"